ldebruijn/graphql-protect/docs/protections/persisted_operations.md

 Automated Persisted Queries/Operations is essentially the same as Persisted Operations, except a client can send arbitrary operations which will be remembered by the server.

-This completely removes the security benefit of Persisted Operations as any client can stills end arbitrary operations.
+This completely removes the security benefit of Persisted Operations as any client can still send arbitrary operations.
 In fact, security is reduced since a malicious user could spam your endpoint with persisted operation registrations which would overflow your store and affect reliability.

 For this reason we do not deem APQ a good practice, and have chosen not to support it.